ASIM-SAMI/w02d01-HW/README.md

 ## Deliverables

 Answer the questions inside your `solutions.js` code and submit your homework via github pull request.
-You should take a screenshot of your console wiht the results.
-If the outpud does not fit in one screenshot use more than one mut no more thatn three, plaese.
-In case, make your zoom level in the borwser lower to fit more charachters in one screenshot.
+You should take a screenshot of your console with the results.
+If the output does not fit in one screenshot use more than one but no more than three, please.
+In case there is not enough space, make your zoom level in the borwser lower to fit more charachters in one screenshot.

 ## Technical Requirements